LoomDev/Loom/Documentation/Plugin Development/Creating a blank plugin with Maven.md

-# Creating a blank Loom plugin with Maven
+# Creating a blank plugin with Maven

 ### Setting up
 1. Follow the setup instructions in [Building](../Building.md).